content-left-bg.png

 PublishingPageContent

-Students extend their learning through one of the three specialisations: Composition, Musicology and Performance.
+In Year 12 Music Extension, students extend their learning through one of the three specialisations: Composition, Musicology and Performance.

 Composition